-Halloween Craft: Super Easy Spiderweb Candleholder DIY
+Halloween Craft: Spiderweb DIY Candleholders

 If you’re looking for something fun to make to decorate your house for Halloween and you want to keep mess and fuss to a minimum?
 I have got the perfect Halloween craft for you!
 It’s so easy I almost wished it was a little harder.
 These came together in minutes!

-Supplies you’ll need to make your Spiderweb Candleholders
+Supplies you’ll need to make your Candleholders

 1. Clear jars in various sizes (stay away from canning jars that have bumpy logos on them.
 Regular jars from your pantry will work great.
 So save those pickle jars!)